LLC in Texas – How to Start your Limited Liability Company in Texas

 They streamline the process for you and are there to answer questions, fix mistakes, and help with legal advice and needs.

-Many of them even take care of your yearly maintenance and filings for you and offer as well.
+Many of them even take care of your yearly maintenance and filings for you and offer registered agent service as well.

-You can add on services such as a agreement, or board member fiduciary duties documents.,
+You can add on services such as a company agreement, llc agreement, or board member fiduciary duties documents.

 They do it all so you don’t have to.

-Here are three popular formation service options to give you an idea of what they offer:
+Here are three popular LLC formation service options to give you an idea of what they offer:

 $39 + State Fee